 Find and remove flakey tests

-Not only is knowing what to automate, development teams must also know how far to do so.
+Not only is knowing what to automate, but development teams must also know how far to do so.
 Automating code that never breaks but often changes creates high-maintenance efforts and slows down QA.

 Instead of relying on automation as the savior of testing, you should implement regression test checks to see if anything is actually broken and use manual testing for risks.